openvinotoolkit/openvino_build_deploy/ai_ref_kits/conversational_ai_chatbot/README.md

 ### Step 3.
 Text-to-Speech (TTS) Model Conversion

 The text-to-speech (TTS) model converts the chatbot's text responses to spoken words, which enables voice output.
-The application uses Microsoft's SpeechT5 model for TTS.
-The TTS model and vocoder don’t require conversion.
+The application uses MeloTTS model for TTS.
+The TTS model doesn't require conversion.
 They are compiled at runtime using ``torch.compile`` with the OpenVINO backend.

 After you run the conversion scripts, you can run app.py to launch the application.